 - Ask your nurse to tell you what medicines they are giving you.
 Keep a list of what medicines you get and what times you got them.
 Speak up if you think you are getting the wrong medicine or getting a medicine at the wrong time.

-- Any container that has medicine in it should have a label with the name of the medicine on it.
+- Any container that has medicine in it should have a label with your name and the name of the medicine on it.
 This includes all syringes, tubes, bags, and pill bottles.
 If you do not see a label, ask your nurse what the medicine is.